SansGuidon/bookmarks/README.md

 * [Fred Hébert](https://ferd.ca/the-hitchhiker-s-guide-to-the-unexpected.html) - (2018) The Hitchhiker's Guide to the Unexpected | about clean architecture, and making things easier
 * [Graham Lee](https://www.sicpers.info/2018/02/its-about-the-thinking/) - (2018) It’s about the thinking
 * [ThoughtWorks](https://www.thoughtworks.com/radar/how-to-byor) - How to build your ThoughtWorks Radar
+* [Zhamak Dehghani](https://martinfowler.com/articles/break-monolith-into-microservices.html) - (2018) How to break a Monolith into Microservices | What to decouple and when

 # Art :art:
 * [Pierre Debatty](http://www.pierredebatty.be/) - art of Pierre Debatty, a belgian painter